 Poetic Techniques in If We Must Die

 McKay makes use of several poetic techniques in If We Must Die.
 These include alliteration, enjambment, metaphor, and repetition.
-The latter, repetition, is the use and reuse of a specific technique, word, tone or phrase within a poem.
-It can be seen in phrases likes “If we must die, O let us nobly die,” in which the word, and imagery around the word, “die” is repeated.
+The latter, repetition, is the use and reuse of a specific technique, word, tone, or phrase within a poem.
+It can be seen in phrases likes “If we must die, O let us nobly die,” in which the word, and imagery around the world, “die” is repeated.
 The phrase “If we must die” actually appears word for word twice in the poem.
 At the beginning of lines one and five, marking the starts of the two quatrains.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “must meet” in line nine and “deal,” “death-blow” in line eleven.

 Metaphor, or a comparison between two, unlike things that does not use “like” or “as” is also present in the text.
 When using this technique a poet is saying that one thing is another thing, they aren’t just similar.
 For example, in the first quatrains, the speaker uses trapped hogs as a metaphor for oppression, a state he doesn’t want “us” to get trapped in.